JustAnotherBitt/Trojan/README.md

 # Python Trojan

 ## Overview
-This is a trojan written in Python that establishes a persistent connection with a remote server and listens for incoming commands.
+This is a basic trojan written in Python that establishes a persistent connection with a remote server, listens for commands, and executes them on the infected machine.
+It autoruns by copying itself to the Windows startup folder and continuously tries to reconnect if the connection is lost.
+The script uses threading to execute commands concurrently.

 ## Features
 - Persistent connection attempts to the attacker's server.